Sales Operations: Meaning, Functions, and Best Practices

 What this barrage of tasks means for sales is reduced selling output and decreased efficiency.
 This is where sales operations come in.

-Sales operations refers to all activities done by a business to ensure efficiency and effectiveness in sales.
+Sales operations refer to all activities done by a business to ensure efficiency and effectiveness in sales.
 Whether it’s streamlining data management, automating appointment scheduling, or optimizing the sales training process through data analysis, all such activities empower the sales team and the sales function and are a part of sales operations or SalesOps.

-Patrick Kelly coined the term ’sales operations’ at Xerox in the 1970s and he described it as “all the nasty number things you don't want to do, but need to do to make a great sales force.”
+Patrick Kelly coined the term ’sales operations’ at Xerox in the 1970s, and he described it as “all the nasty number things you don't want to do, but need to do to make a great sales force.”

 Sales operations is all about process improvements, efficiency improvements, enabling better technology, and empowering sales reps through better training programs, in a bid to make them sell better and focus only on selling.
-It aims to double down on a company's mission statement by using intelligent sales analytics to achieve higher efficiency, saving much time and energy to increase sales effort.
+It aims to double down on a company's mission statement by using intelligent sales analytics to achieve higher efficiency, saving much time and energy to increase sales efforts.

 Why is Sales Operations Important?